Joon-Klaps/viralgenie/docs/customisation/databases.md

 A number of Kaiju pre-built indexes for reference datasets are maintained by the the developers of Kaiju and made available on the [Kaiju website](https://bioinformatics-centre.github.io/kaiju/downloads.html).
 To build a kaiju database, you need three components: a FASTA file with the protein sequences, the NCBI taxonomy dump files, and you need to define the uppercase characters of the standard 20 amino acids you wish to include.

-> [!Warning]
+!!!
+Warning
-> The headers of the protein fasta file must be numeric NCBI taxon identifiers of the protein sequences.
+    The headers of the protein fasta file must be numeric NCBI taxon identifiers of the protein sequences.

 To download the NCBI taxonomy files, please run the following commands: